If you’re happily looking around at your commercial property’s newly planted trees and shrubs, and it looks perfect, somebody messed up.

 “The biggest thing is the micro-environment for each plant,” Sweeney says.

-That’s a fancy plant guy way of saying put each tree and shrub in a place where they’ll thrive — not just for a while, but for years to come.
+plants placed in shaded area That’s a fancy plant guy way of saying put each tree and shrub in a place where they’ll thrive — not just for a while, but for years to come.

 Sun lovers in the sun.
 Shade lovers in the shade.
 Don’t put shrubs that love fluffy, fertile soil in a spot where frequent foot traffic compacts the soil.